fyras22/reefq/DEPLOY.md

 4. **Check Logs**
    - In the Vercel dashboard, navigate to your deployment
    - Click on "View Logs" to see detailed build and runtime logs
+   - Focus on any errors in the "Build Logs" section

+5. **Troubleshoot Common Next.js Errors**
+   - If you see "Error during SSR/SSG" - check your getServerSideProps or getStaticProps functions
+   - If you see "Module not found" - ensure all dependencies are properly installed
+   - If you see "API resolved without sending a response" - check your API routes for proper response handling

 ## Post-Deployment Tasks